Report: Trump disparaged US war dead as 'losers,' 'suckers'

 "Duty, honor, country — those are the values that drive our service members," he said in a statement Thursday night, adding that if he is elected president, "I will ensure that our American heroes know that I will have their back and honor their sacrifice — always."
 Biden's son Beau served in Iraq in 2008-09.

-The Atlantic, citing sources with firsthand knowledge, also reported that Trump said he didn't want to support the August 2018 funeral of Republican Sen. John McCain, a decorated Navy veteran who spent years as a Vietnam prisoner of war, because he was a "loser."
-It also reported that Trump was angered that flags were flown at half-staff for McCain, saying: "What the f—- are we doing that for?
+The senior Marine Corps officer and The Atlantic, citing sources with firsthand knowledge, also reported that Trump said he didn't want to support the August 2018 funeral of Republican Sen. John McCain, a decorated Navy veteran who spent years as a Vietnam prisoner of war, because he was a "loser."
+The Atlantic also reported that Trump was angered that flags were flown at half-staff for McCain, saying: "What the f—- are we doing that for?
 Guy was a f—-ing loser."

+Trump acknowledged Thursday he was "never a fan" of McCain and disagreed with him, but said he still respected him and approved everything to do with his "first-class triple-A funeral" without hesitation because "I felt he deserved it."

 In 2015, shortly after launching his presidential candidacy, Trump publicly blasted McCain, saying "He's not a war hero."
 He added, "I like people who weren't captured."